 Intermittent fasting and coffee

-When fasting, it’s fine to drink a little amount of black coffee.
+When fasting, it’s fine to drink a small amount of black coffee.
 Black coffee, in general, is unlikely to influence your metabolism or break your fast on its own.

-One cup (240 ml) of black coffee, for example, has only 3 calories and very little protein, fat, or trace minerals, making it unlikely to cause a major metabolic change or break a fast.
+For example, one cup (240 ml) of black coffee has only 3 calories and very little protein, fat, or trace minerals, making it unlikely to cause a major metabolic change or break a fast.

 Surprisingly, coffee may enhance many of the benefits of fasting